Ender-ing/omni/plan_1/example.md

 // that may require modification of an already-existing string!

 // Arrays
-import Array, Byte, Char from standard.type;
+import Array, Byte, Char from standard.types;

 Array<Byte> bytes = new Array<Byte>(10); // a 'Byte' array with 10 items
 Array<Byte,> double-bytes = new Array<Byte,>(10, 20); // a 'Byte' matrix with 10 rows and 20 columns